simbrain/simbraindocs/src/docs/utilities/tables.md

 This toolbar allows you to add and remove rows and columns.

 - Add a row to the table.
+Inserts a row above the curently selected row, or as the bottom row if none is selected

 - Add a column to the table.